 Pornography creates sexual norms

 The main problem with pornography is that young people adopt sexual norms that have little to do with reality.
-Pornographic films and images convey the image of an always potent man who is satisfied by an always willing woman and finally comes to the fulfilling "facial cumshot".
-Adolescents can easily feel inadequate about themselves and their sexual practices compared to what they see in porn.
+Pornographic films and images convey the image of an always potent man who is satisfied by an always willing woman.
+Adolescents can easily perceive themselves and their sexual practices as inadequate compared to what they see in porn.
 For example, they may see themselves under pressure to succeed.

 In addition to a general pressure of expectations, however, the consumption of pornography can also have a very direct influence on one's own sexual behavior.
 For example, anal intercourse, which is often seen in porn, is now a well-known sexual technique for young people, whereas decades ago it was almost unknown or taboo.
 The omnipresence of certain sexual practices in popular Internet porn portals can easily make young people insecure about their own sexual behavior.

-Below are links to counseling services on sexuality, sexual education, and more.
+Below you will find links to counseling services on the subject of sexuality, sexual education and more.

-- bzga.de: Information and counseling service of Bundeszentrale für gesundheitliche Aufklärung (Federal Center for Health Education)
+- sexualaufklaerung.de - Information service of the Federal Center for Health Education

-- loveline.de: Youth portal of the Federal center for health clearing-up
+- loveline.de: Youth portal of the Federal Center for Health Education

 - schule.loveline.de: Teachers' portal of the Federal Center for Health Education

-- nummergegenkummer.de: telephone advice service for children, young people and parents
+- nummergegenkummer.de: telephone counseling service for children, young people and parents

 Parents must be involved in an educational project on the topic of pornography.
 The motivation and methodology should be presented at a parents' evening in order to sensitize parents to the importance of the topic.